Things to see in Denver

 Golden can be a good few hours: Coors brewery, Buffalo Bill Cody museum & grave, school of mines, cute downtown,

 Argo goldmine towards Evergreen, georgetown, and Morrison are cute western towns surrounded by hills and streams.
-And then there's Boulder, which is lovely. almost 7 years ago
+And then there's Boulder, which is lovely. over 7 years ago

 Tunnsey had some solid ideas.
 If the Rockies are in town And you like sports at all I would strongly recommend catching a baseball game at Coors Field.
 The ball park serves as the heart of the cool "LoDo" area of Denver with lots of restaurants and bars.
 My favorite thing to do before the game is go to Biker Jims for the most unique and in my opinion, best hotdogs ever.